PHIL 101 T -

 CRIT THNKNG FOR DELIBERATIVE DEMOC

 A study of deliberative democratic theory with a special emphasis on the duties of citizens to deliberate and think critically about public policy.
-Prerequisites: None.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: None.

 PHIL 101B PT -